 P. Marginal Access Streets.
-Where a land division abuts or contains an existing or proposed arterial street, the Planning Commission may require marginal access streets, reserve frontage lots with suitable depth, screen planting contained in a non-access reservation along the rear or side property line, or other treatment necessary for adequate protection of residential properties and to afford separation of through and local traffic.
+Where a land division abuts or contains an existing or proposed arterial street, a decision may require marginal access streets, reserve frontage lots with suitable depth, screen planting contained in a non-access reservation along the rear or side property line, or other treatment necessary for adequate protection of residential properties and to afford separation of through and local traffic.

 Q. Alleys.
-Alleys shall be provided in commercial and industrial districts, unless other permanent provisions for access to off-street parking and loading facilities are approved by the Planning Commission.
+Alleys shall be provided in commercial and industrial districts, unless other permanent provisions for access to off-street parking and loading facilities are approved.